ktk-2005/Feedbacker-Forum/README.md

 * Comment anonymously on instances where you don't want to share your identity
 * Specify the feedback recieved by creating surveys with normal or multiple choice questions
 * Protect sensitive deployments with a passphrase
-* Link Feedbacker-Forum to slack with a SlackBot
+* Boost productivity by integrating Feedbacker-Forum to slack with a SlackBot

 ## Contributing